INSTRUCTIONS FOR IMPLEMENTING THE STANDARDIZED FORMAT

 Section 10328 of the Affordable Care Act amended section 1860D-4(c)(2)(ii) of the Act to require prescription drug plan sponsors to offer, at a minimum, an annual comprehensive medication review (CMR) that may be furnished person-to-person or via telehealth technologies.
 The CMR must include a review of the individual's medications, which may result in the creation of a recommended medication action plan with a written or printed summary of the results of the review provided to the targeted individual.
 The Act further required the development of a standardized format for the action plan and summary.
 Standardization of the format of these documents is expected to improve the quality of the MTM program services and provide consistency in beneficiary communications across differing Medicare Part D programs.

-As noted above, a CMR is an interactive, person-to-person or telehealth medication review and consultation of a beneficiary's medications (including prescriptions, over-the-counter (OTC) medications, herbal therapies, and dietary supplements) by a pharmacist or qualified provider that is intended ...
+As noted above, a CMR is an interactive, person-to-person or telehealth medication review and consultation of a beneficiary's medications (including prescriptions, over-the-counter (OTC) medications, herbal therapies, and dietary supplements) by a pharmacist or qualified provider ...